NATIONAL DISABILITY CARD: A Lifeline for Families with Autistic Children

 Sunflower Lanyard Scheme

-To support passengers with non-visible disabilities, Heathrow is currently offering free sensory objects packs in all terminals.
-The pack includes; a fidget toy, key ring with mobility and feelings cards.
-The cards are designed to help communicate with our Heathrow colleagues.
-The pack is free and can be requested at the following locations.
+Sensory pack: Heathrow offers free sensory objects packs in all terminals.
+The pack includes a fidget toy and key ring with mobility and feelings cards to help communicate with staff. *The pack is free and can be requested at the following locations.

 London Stansted